 Isaac Linnartz’s practice focuses on business litigation and employment litigation.
 He has experience litigating claims for breach of contract, unfair trade practices, fraud, breach of fiduciary duty and other business-related claims.
 In addition, he represents employers in cases involving claims of discrimination, retaliation, harassment, wrongful termination, wage and hour violations, and trade secret and non-compete issues.
 Using this experience, Isaac also advises businesses and employers on how to prevent and resolve disputes prior to litigation.

-Isaac also serves on Smith Anderson's Recruiting Committee.
+Isaac is a co-chair of Smith Anderson's Recruiting Committee.

 Professional & Community Affiliations

 - North Carolina Bar Association

 - North Carolina Association of Defense Attorneys